Mountain bike tours

 Approach

-From Zurich: take the A4 or A3 motorway to Flüelen, then the A2 to Göschenen; followed by the Furka bottom tunnel; and continue towards Niederernen, Binn.
+From Zurich: take the A4 or A3 motorway to Flüelen, then A2 to Göschenen; use the Furka base tunnel and continue towards Niederernen, Binn.

-From Bern, take the A6 motorway to Spiez and continue towards Kandersteg; use the Kandersteg-Goppenstein car train and continue towards Niederernen, Binn.
+From Bern: take the A6 motorway to Spiez and continue towards Kandersteg; use the Kandersteg-Goppenstein car shuttle and continue towards Niederernen, Binn.

-From Geneva: take the A1 motorway to Lausanne, then continue on the A9 direction Brig, continuing towards Niederernen, Binn.
+From Geneva: take the A1 motorway to Lausanne, then continue on the A9 towards Brig, continue towards Niederernen, Binn.

-From Milan: take the A8/A26 motorway towards Simplon; use the Iselle-Brig car train and continue towards Niederernen, Binn.
+From Milan: take the A8/A26 motorway towards Simplon; use the Iselle-Brig car shuttle and continue towards Niederernen, Binn.

 Parking

-Follow the parking signs to Binn.
-For this stage of the Valais Panorama Bike (VPB), we recommend that you park your vehicle in Brig and travel to the Binn valley using public transport.
-Remember to reserve a space for your mountain bike on sbb.ch.
+Follow the parking signs in Binn.
+For this stage of the Valais Panorama Bike (VPB), we recommend parking your vehicle in Brig and reaching the Binn valley by public transport.
+Remember to reserve a place for your mountain bike on sbb.ch.

 Source